 Most payphones accept chip PhoneCards, which are available to purchase across a number of retailers (mostly convenience stores/dairies), most Paper Plus stores, Night ‘n Day stores and Spark Retail Stores across the country.
 Learn more about PhoneCards

 Some of our payphones also accept coins, but they no longer accept credit cards.
 We apologise for any inconvenience.

-For a list of direct-dial call charges applicable from Spark Payphones (where a Spark PhoneCard™, coins, or a credit card is required to make the call) please see our list of Payphone charges
+For a list of direct-dial call charges applicable from Spark payphones (where a Spark PhoneCard™ or coins is required to make the call), see our list of Payphone charges

 Since April 2005, a payphone access surcharge applies to all providers of toll free and calling cards services who use certain access numbers so that payphone users can call their services.

 As a provider of toll-free services, Spark passing these costs on to Spark customers who use the services.
 Depending on the Spark service or access number dialed, the payphones access surcharge will be charged to either: